Density

 Density-aware components

-The following components support density scaling in M3E: button, checkbox, input chips, fab, form-field, icon button, list, nav menu, radio, segmented button, tabs, and toolbar.
+The following components support density scaling: autocomplete, breadcrumb, button-group, button, checkbox, chips, fab, form-field, icon button, list, menu, nav menu, paginator, radio-group, segmented button, select, split-button, switch, tabs, toolbar, and tree.
 Each component adapts its layout, spacing, and touch targets based on the active density scale.
+Refer to the component's documentation for usage examples.

 Touch surfaces